Boosting Business by Offering Long-Term Care Insurance Benefit

 Mary Sizemore September 12, 2023

-With over 25 years of experience, Mary shares her industry knowledge by helping agents and their clients navigate various insurance products.
-She also stays up to date on current products and trends to support, mentor, and guide her teammates.
+With over 25 years of experience, Mary leverages her industry knowledge to help agents and their clients navigate various insurance products.
+She stays current on the latest products and trends and develops creative content for both agents and consumers.

 Have your business owner clients had a successful year?
 As the fourth quarter of 2023 quickly approaches, now is a great time to have a discussion with your clients who own businesses.
 Those who have had a successful year thus far can take advantage of a great opportunity to maximize tax advantages by purchasing long-term care coverage for themselves and offering coverage to employees.
 Offering long-term care insurance is a creative way for business owners to recruit, reward, and retain employees as well as ensure additional tax deductions for their business.